EbookFoundation/free-programming-books/README.md

 + [Free Programming Playgrounds](/free-programming-playgrounds.md)

 ## Licence
-Each file included in this repository is licenced under the Apache License 2.0.
+Each file included in this repository is licenced under the CC BY License.
-[Visit the official website of the licence](http://www.apache.org/licenses/) to know more about it.
+[Visit the official website of the licence](https://creativecommons.org/licenses/by/4.0) to know more about it.